Finland’s international human rights policy

 Supporting the operating conditions of NGOs is an important practical means of promoting human rights.

-Finland appreciates the work of human rights defenders, and the Ministry for Foreign Affairs has published guidelines for protecting and supporting them.
+Finland appreciates the work of human rights defenders.
+The UN Declaration on human rights defenders identifies human rights defenders as individuals or groups who act to promote human rights through peaceful means.
+The Ministry for Foreign Affairs has published guidelines for protecting and supporting them.
 The key message is to encourage and urge the Ministry's entire staff to collaborate actively with human rights defenders.

 The priorities of Finland’s international human rights policy include: